luisdsaco/sacsecurity/README.md

 An vpn kill switch is a tool that prevent you to continue sending packages over the network when the vpn fails.
 There are several strategies to get this aim, this is the easier but, probably, the less secure too.

-It have been tested in Ubuntu, Arch linux (with Network Manager installed) and Kali linux.
+It has been tested in Ubuntu, Arch linux (with Network Manager installed) and Kali linux.